SpaceShipOne: Hybrid rocket engine

 The CTN must be replaced between firings.
 This is the only part of the craft, other than the fuel and oxidizer themselves, that must be replaced.

 The solid fuel is cast with four holes.
 This has the disadvantage that it is possible for chunks of fuel between the holes to become detached during a burn and obstruct the flow of oxidizer and exhaust.
 Such situations tend to rapidly self-correct.

 The oxidizer tank is filled and vented through its forward bulkhead, on the opposite side of the tank from the fuel and the rest of the engine.
 This improves safety.
 It is filled to a pressure of 4.8 MPa at room temperature.

 The nozzle has an expansion ratio of 25:1, which is optimized for the upper part of the atmosphere.
 A different nozzle, with an expansion ratio of 10:1, is used for test firing on the ground.
 The nozzles are black on the outside, but for aerodynamic testing, red dummy nozzles are used instead.

 The rocket is not throttleable.
 Once lit, the burn can be aborted, but the power output cannot otherwise be controlled.
 The thrust in fact varies, for two reasons.
 Firstly, as the pressure in the oxidizer tank decreases, the flow rate reduces, reducing thrust.
 Secondly, in the late stages of a burn the oxidizer tank contains a mixture of liquid and gaseous oxidizer, and the power output of the engine varies greatly depending on whether it is using liquid or gaseous oxidizer at a particular moment.
 (The liquid, being far denser, allows a greater burn rate.)

 Both the fuel and oxidizer can be stored without special precautions, and they do not burn when brought together without a significant source of heat.
 This makes the rocket far safer than conventional liquid or solid rockets.
-It is also relatively non-polluting: the combustion products are water vapor, carbon dioxide, hydrogen, nitrogen, and some carbon monoxide.
+The combustion products are water vapour, carbon dioxide, hydrogen, nitrogen, nitrogen oxides and carbon monoxide.

 The engine was upgraded in September 2004, between flights 15P and 16P.
 The upgrade increased the oxidizer tank size, to provide greater thrust in the early part of the burn, allow a longer burn, and delay the onset of the variable thrust phase at the end of the burn.
 Prior to the upgrade the engine generated 76 kN of thrust and could burn for 76 s.
 After the upgrade it was capable of 88 kN thrust and an 87 s burn.